Keerthana-DS-ghub/Text_Preprocessing/README.md

 - ✅ Removes punctuation and common English stopwords
 - ✅ Performs stemming and lemmatization to normalize words
 - ✅ Modular structure ideal for reuse in other NLP pipelines

+## 📂 Project Status

+🛠️ Work in Progress – code and pipeline are being expanded with new preprocessing techniques and error handling.
+Stay tuned!